goharbor/harbor-operator/README.md

   * [X] [swift](https://wiki.openstack.org/wiki/Swift): A driver storing objects in Openstack Swift.
 * Supports updating the deployed Harbor cluster
   * Adjust replicas of components
-  * Add or remove the optional Harbor components
+  * Add the optional Harbor components
 * Support upgrading the managed Harbor registry version
 * Deletes all the linked resources when deleting the Harbor cluster
 * Configures Harbor system settings with ConfigMap in a declarative way